laravel-workflow/laravel-workflow.github.io/blog/2023-08-18-microservice-communication-with-laravel-workflow.md

 ],
 ```

-#### 4. Ensure only one microservice publishes Laravel Workflow migrations.
+#### 4. Ensure only one microservice publishes Workflow migrations.
 Update the migration to use the shared database connection.
 ```php
 // database/migrations/..._create_workflows_table.php